 The National Registry of Certified Medical Examiners (NRCME) is a Federal program that establishes requirements for healthcare professionals that perform physical qualification examinations and issue medical certificates for truck and bus drivers.
-To become a certified medical examiner (ME) and be listed on the National Registry, healthcare professionals must complete training and testing on the Federal Motor Carrier Safety Administration’s (FMCSA) physical qualifications standards and guidelines.
+To become a certified medical examiner (ME) and be listed in the National Registry, healthcare professionals must complete training and testing on the Federal Motor Carrier Safety Administration’s (FMCSA) physical qualifications standards and guidelines.

 Becoming a certified medical examiner is easy.
 Just follow these steps:

-2) Using this certificate of completion, apply for your account and 10-digit National Registry number on the National Registry of Certified Medical Examiners website located at https://www.fmcsa.dot.gov/regulations/national-registry/national-registry-certified-medical-examiners-become-medical-examiner.
+2. Using this certificate of completion, apply for your account and 10-digit National Registry number on the National Registry of Certified Medical Examiners website located at https://nationalregistry.fmcsa.dot.gov/home

-4) Use your National Registry number to schedule and sit for the $79 certification exam.
+4. Use your National Registry number to schedule and sit for the $79 certification exam.
 Locate a local testing location to take your NRCME Examination.
 (Click on a testing organization below to access their site and schedule your exam.) appointment.

 Testing Organization Websites: